Estithmar Holding Lists The First Corporate Sukuk In Qatari Riyals On London Stock Exchange

 Date

-(MENAFN- Gulf Times) Estithmar Holding celebrated this morning the listing of its first Sukuk in Qatari Riyals on London Stock Exchange, at the Stock Exchange's headquarters.
+(MENAFN- AETOSWire) Estithmar Holding celebrated this morning the listing of its first Sukuk in Qatari Riyals on London Stock Exchange, at the Stock Exchange's headquarters.
 This is the first time that London stock exchange has witnessed listing in Qatari riyals.

 The market open ceremony for the listing of Estithmar Holding Sukuks was attended by Eng.
 Mohammed bin Bader Al-Sada, Group CEO of Estithmar Holding, in addition to key executives from the company, Mr. Shrey Kohli, Head of Debt Capital Markets and Issuer Services in London Stock Exchange, members of the LSE team, and a group of media representatives.